symphonists/shrimp/README.markdown

 ## Shout Outs ##

 Large sections of this extension has been adapted from [Rowan Lewis'](http://rowanlewis.com) [Email Template Filter](http://github.com/rowan-lewis/emailtemplatefilter/tree/master) extension.
+The name "Shrimp" is stolen shamelessly from [Dan Benjamin's](http://hivelogic.com/) similarly featured extension for Expression Engine.

+## Changelog ##

+1.0.1 -- Made compatible with Symphony 2.1, no longer requires changes to `class.frontendpage.php`
+1.0.0 -- Initial commit